piotrdebosz/CoreNFCDemo/README.md

       - You can only run this project on actual device.
 It's not possible to build it when any iOS simulator is selected.

   - 'Unknown' error shows up in delegate even when CoreNFC reads a tag
       - Yes, I'm getting it as well.
-I have no idea why CoreNFC retunrs tag data and Unknown error at the same time
+I have no idea why CoreNFC returns tag data and Unknown error at the same time

   - I cannot read any tag
       - You can only use CoreNFC to read NDEF tags.
 Most of the cards (i.e credit cards, member cards) cannot be read with the framework